Skip to main content

 What “free trial” means

 The free trial is for Personal.
-It gives you the same active-device range as Personal for the trial window.
+It gives you the same runtime/device range as Personal for the trial window.
 If you keep it after the trial, billing starts on the displayed start date and cadence.The checkout should say the important part clearly:

 $0 today, then the Personal price starts after the 3-day trial unless you cancel first.